core-wg/senml-spec/draft-jennings-core-senml.md

 operation on http://\[2001:db8::2\] at Mon Oct 31 16:27:09 UTC 2011,
 and has gotten two separate values as a result, a temperature and humidity measurement.

+It also shows a possible use of the link extension.

 ~~~~
 {::include ex6.json}